elc45/celeri/Notebooks.md

 - `ben_hmatrix_tests.ipynb`: Contains a full direct dense solve, an iterative H-matrix solve, and an iterative dense solve.
-Featured clear example of linear operator preconditioning.  [demo, diagnostic, not polished]
+Features a clear example of linear operator preconditioning.  [demo, diagnostic, not polished but nice]

 - `celeri_anatolia_eigen.ipynb`: Contains Anatolia example with classic full direct dense solve and KL solve.
 Nice examples of Matplotlib graphics. [demo, diagnostic, not polished]